Malta, Morocco & the Mediterranean

 Join us for an afternoon tea and explore the Viking Difference.
 Enjoy a warm cup of tea and delightful treats as an expert from the renowned small-ship cruise line shares insights into Viking's unforgettable, destination-focused journeys.

-*Prices are per person, in Australian Dollars, based on double occupancy, subject to availability, includes all advertised discounts, and correct as of 18 November 2024.
+*Prices are per person, in Australian Dollars, based on double occupancy, subject to availability, includes all advertised discounts, and correct as of 30 December 2024.
 Advertised price is based on a Veranda (cat.
-V1) departing 17 January 2026, other departures available at seasonal surcharge.
+V2) departing 12 December 2026, other departures available at seasonal surcharge.
 Prices are subject to availability and change without notice.

 Please enquire with your local RAC travel consultant for full terms & conditions, current pricing and availability.
 General RAC Travel terms and conditions apply.